 We were enthralled with this sculpture about the coyote and the crow legend.

+and this time Susan offered to take a photo so I could be in the shot.
+A lot of the Outback trail is within several new and emerging neighborhoods, so I didn’t think to take photos.
+The hike is really about getting out and walking so not always do we have great views.
 The part of the hike that I feel I really didn’t do justice to, was the mural about Women of Discovery.
 I tried to capture it with this collage but… Well I have to go back and try again.

-At this point I kind of had an idea of how I thought I should take this blog as I started looking at the photos.
+It wasn’t really my focus, I thought it was pretty cool and loved the artwork.
+It wasn’t until we sat down in the covered picnic area and had our lunches, just talking about hiking, walking, getting out together, talking about health issues related to a sedentary lifestyle and aging.
+How we have overcome some of those issues because of the pool class we take, changing our diet or modifying how much we eat….
+You know Women Stuff….
+Aging Stuff… Social Stuff… Inclusion Stuff….
+People Stuff… At this point I kind of had an idea of how I thought I should take this blog as I started looking at the photos.
 Realizing that my mind set included this mural and I had not been able to do justice to it the way I felt is should have been photographed.
 I was all ready to hop back into the car and try and photograph it again, I had to stop and say Not today it is too late in the afternoon… Stop rushing around, do it tomorrow after the current pool class….

 I have lived in Central Oregon for just over 30 years and for some reason I have not taken the time to photograph the parks along the Deschutes river.
 There is an incredible series of parks along the river that are all connected by easy to moderate walking trails.
 Fall is probably the best time to enjoy those trails with the fall colors reflecting in the water.
 I figured that this Sunday would be the best day to hike along the trails in town.
 Bend Parks and Rec and the city of Bend have spent the last several years working on the trails that runs along the river and through the city of Bend.
 It is a series of trails that run from South Bend down river to north Bend running about 25 miles.
 I wanted to walk and photograph the Drake park area and along the river going down river with no set stopping point.
 Of the 4 pool pals, two were unavailable and that left just Robin and myself.
 Since Robin lived a couple blocks away from Drake Park, she was an excellent guide, and I would not have seen as much beautiful scenery as we did.
 I admit I would have simply done a quick photo shoot around Drake Park and then walked as far down stream as the Newport bridge then turned around.